Trusted marketplace for Formula 1, concerts & more. Tickets are sold by verified sellers and may be above or below face value.

 The Dutch Grand Prix joined the Formula One World Championship calendar in 1952 and is hosted at the Circuit Zandvoort on the North Sea coast of Holland.
 Drivers refused to race in 1972 due to safety concerns, so a new pit lane and Armco barriers were installed.

 The Dutch Grand Prix was held until 1985, as the circuit’s owner went out of business.
 Niki Lauda won his 25th and final race at this event.
 It returned in 2021 after a year’s delay due to the COVID-19 pandemic.
 Home hero Max Verstappen won the first Dutch Grand Prix in over 25 years.
 Tickets for the Dutch Grand Prix are in high demand thanks to their home hero, Max Verstappen.
-Sadly, there will only be two more Dutch Grand Prix for the foreseeable future – Circuit Zandvoort has not extended their contract beyond 2026.
-That means you only have two more attempts to visit.
+Sadly, there will only be one last Dutch Grand Prix for the foreseeable future – Circuit Zandvoort has not extended their contract beyond 2026.
+That means that this edition is your last chance to visit.
 Get your tickets for the Dutch Grand Prix from Fanatix.

 4 – Jim Clark (1963, 1964, 1965, 1967)